SunilSitaroj22/Bank-Campaign-Analysis-PowerBi/README.md

 ### Term Deposit:
 A term deposit, also known as a fixed deposit or time deposit, is a financial arrangement where an individual or institution deposits a specific amount of money with a bank or financial institution for a predetermined period, typically at a fixed interest rate.
 The funds are inaccessible for the agreed-upon term, providing a secure and usually higher interest-earning investment.

-Attributes/ columns in this dataset are customers data:
+Attributes/ columns in this dataset are: customers data:
 1 - age: (numeric)

 2 - job: type of job

 3 - marital: marital status

-4 - education: (categorical: primary, secondary, tertiary and unknown) 5 - default: has credit in default? (categorical: 'no','yes','unknown') 6 - housing: has housing loan? (categorical: 'no','yes','unknown')
+4 - education: (categorical: primary, secondary, tertiary and unknown)

+5 - default: has credit in default? (categorical: 'no','yes','unknown')

+6 - housing: has housing loan? (categorical: 'no','yes','unknown')

 7 - loan: has personal loan? (categorical: 'no','yes','unknown')

-8 - balance: Balance of the individual current campaign:
+8 - balance: Balance of the individual

+current campaign:
 9 - contact: contact communication type (categorical: 'cellular','telephone')
 11 - month: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec')